sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ## Need support?

-Please reach out to the Content Platform Team in #content-platform with any questions!
+If you have any questions, concerns, or requests, please reach out to the Content Platform Team in #content-platform!